Charnwood Edge Cossington Leicester LE7 4UZ

 Checkland’s does interiors, graphics and branding, and is extremely competent with digital, but their real skill is in creating crafted brand storytelling, with luscious attention to quality and detail.

-They have a full-scale workshop at their main office, which gives them an instinctive understanding of materials and an appreciation of the artisan approach.
+Historically they had a full-scale workshop at their main office, which has given them an instinctive understanding of materials and an appreciation of the artisan approach.

-2014 was a great year for Checkland Kindleysides, with a fantastic global flagship for Hunter on London’s best shopping street, two retail flagships for Nixon watches – their first foray into physical retail, as well as a lovely crafted concept for heritage shoe maker Joseph Cheaney, for whom they have subsequently completed an even more beautiful second store on Henrietta Street, which is fast becoming Covent Garden’s menswear street and now an equaly well executed third store at Coal Drops Yard.
+2014 was a great year for Checkland Kindleysides, with a fantastic global flagship for Hunter on London’s best shopping street, two retail flagships for Nixon watches – their first foray into physical retail, as well as a lovely crafted concept for heritage shoemaker Joseph Cheaney, for whom they have subsequently completed an even more beautiful second store on Henrietta Street, which is fast becoming Covent Garden’s menswear street and now an equaly well executed third store at Coal Drops Yard.

 More recent projects have included the launch of a major fashion concept for Lindex at Westfield Stratford, demonstrating their skill with mainstream fast fashion, as well as expansions of Nixon to New York.

-Their stores for Jigsaw – in Westfield London and in Guildford (which includes The Shop at Bluebird) demonstrate their ability to create different interior design concepts, whilst retaining a singular brand ethos.
+Their stores for Jigsaw – in Westfield London, Guildford (which includes The Shop at Bluebird) and at Kings Cross demonstrate their ability to create different interior design concepts, whilst retaining a singular brand ethos.

 They also designed a wonderful storytelling flagship for traditional Scottish cashmere brand Johnston’s of Elgin on London’s New Bond Street.
-In a similar vein, Dan Murphy’s wine cellar takes the brand back to its spiritual home, actually its original home.
-The heritage-based concept celebrates the Dan Murphy as one of the original wine importers and shares their expertise and knowledge of fine wines in a warm and welcoming space where they can sample the vintages on offer.
+In a similar vein, Dan Murphy’s wine cellar takes the brand back to its spiritual home, (actually its original home).
+The heritage-based concept celebrates Dan Murphy as one of the original wine importers and shares their expertise and knowledge of fine wines in a warm and welcoming space where they can sample the vintages on offer.

 A highlight of 2017 was their design of Adidas’ stadium inspired flagship in NYC, which was designed in collaboration with Gensler. (featured in our Need to Know section)